She walks in beauty, like the night

 Holding hands tightly

-Flying over New Mexico on my way to Phoenix, I peer through the airplane’s small window and take in the vastness of the red rocks below.
-I’m going home, to the funeral of my oldest brother’s son.
+Flying over New Mexico on my way to Phoenix, I peer through the airplane’s small window, taking in the vastness of the red rocks below.
+I’m going home to the desert.
+To the funeral of my brother’s son.